Solod-S/google-calendar-api/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`.
+1. Open your browser and navigate to `https://localhost:3000`.
 2. You will be redirected to the Google sign-in page.
 3. After signing in and granting permissions, you will be redirected back with a message indicating a successful login.
-4. Access `http://localhost:3000/calendars` to list all your Google Calendars.
+4. Access `https://localhost:3000/calendars` to list all your Google Calendars.
-5. Access `http://localhost:3000/events` to list the upcoming events from your primary Google Calendar.
+5. Access `https://localhost:3000/events` to list the upcoming events from your primary Google Calendar.
 You can specify a different calendar by adding `?calendar=your_calendar_id` to the URL.
+6. Access `https://localhost:3000/refresh-token/:${refresh_token}` to refresh the access token.

 ## Contributing